Supreme Court Building Complex, Fort Bonifacio: Architecture and design

-The team from Philippine firm Mañosa & Company led by Angelo Mañosa, was selected as the winner of the design competition from among 10 finalists.
+The team from Philippine firm Mañosa & Company led by Angelo Mañosa won the design competition from among 10 finalists.
 The design contract still to be awarded to the firm due to government procedures.
 Mañosa's design called for a building complex inspired from the sun motif of the Philippine flag.
 The firm's proposed design calls for a complex composing of three building clusters surrounding a circular central tower which is meant to host the En Banc Session Hall.